Krakor92/some-custom-dataviews/jukebox/README.md

 **Plugins highly recommanded (but not required)**

 - Metadata Menu
->You'll be able to click on the icon for each music to instantly access their metadata instead of going in the file.
+> To put a music icon next to each music link to instantly access their metadata instead of going in the file.
 Fantastic to quickly jump to an artist or a media link (especially on mobile)

 - Templater
->You could set a default music template on file created inside the default score directory after clicking on the `+` button
+> To set a default music template on file created inside the default score directory after clicking on the `+` button

 - Surfing (*Desktop only*)
 > Very helpful because it will open the music link directly inside Obsidian.
-Combined with YT Premium it transform your vault into a real music player
+Unfortunatly it doesn't supports web extension yet (so no ad-blocker...).
+However if you have a premium subscription to the platform from which your url links come from (YT Premium in my case), this can turn your vault into a music player

 - Force Note View Mode
 > Simple but very convenient to automatically switch to reading mode.
 That way you don't have to scroll the yaml frontmatter if it is too big